AlibabaCloudDocs/hologram/intl.en-US/Common Development Tools/Navicat.md

     After Navicat 15 for PostgreSQL is connected to Hologres, you can develop data in Navicat 15 for PostgreSQL.
 For more information, see [Navicat documentation](https://www.navicat.com.cn/manual/online_manual/cn/navicat/mac_manual/#/postgresql_database).
 Typical use scenarios:

-    -   Accelerated query of offline data: For more information, see [Create a foreign table to accelerate queries of MaxCompute data](/intl.en-US/Data Access/Big Data/MaxCompute/Create a foreign table to accelerate queries of MaxCompute data.md).
+    -   Accelerated query of offline data: For more information, see [Create a foreign table in Hologres to accelerate queries of MaxCompute data](/intl.en-US/Data Access/Batch synchronization/MaxCompute/Create a foreign table to accelerate queries of MaxCompute data.md).
     -   Real-time data writing: For more information, see [Write data from Realtime Compute to Hologres in real time]().